madzera/madzera-env/README.md

 Alternatively to this way of developing applications linked to a running container, the Dev Containers plugin offers the possibility of automatically generating a Docker container from the image associated with your project.
 This container that will be started can be read from your **Dockerfile** or **docker-compose.yaml** file.
 When this approach is chosen, VSCode itself generates a file called **devcontainer.json**, in which the developer has the option to install extra tools inside the container.
 The major advantage of this approach is that the container can be fully configured all at once before its initialization, and this also includes VSCode plugins, as this file allows configuring the list of VSCode plugins that will be automatically installed inside the container every time it starts.
 The disadvantage of this approach is that it is a bit more complex and also more prone to issues during the container's initialization.
 This approach will not be explained in this document.

-To know in details about that, this is the [article](https://code.visualstudio.com/docs/devcontainers/containers) with full explanation.
+To know in detail about that, this is the [article](https://code.visualstudio.com/docs/devcontainers/containers) with full explanation.

 ## Extra Utilities